Chapter Twenty-Seven: Criminal Hero

 "Our Lord really is on edge these days.
 Think the assassination attempts made on him during the war are finally getting the better of him?"
 One of the mages asked.

 "Who knows.
 It always seems like he's on edge about something."
 The guard muttered back.
-Wishing he could be back in the guard station so he could dry off by a warm fire.
+He wished that he could be back in the guard station so he could dry off by a warm fire.

-'Now, I need to find a way to sneak in…' Maya slipped out from underneath the back of the wagon and hid in the back while keeping herself hidden with illusion magic.
+Maya slipped out from underneath the back of the wagon and hid in the back amongst the produce while keeping herself hidden with illusion magic.
 Itsuki would be observing and would know when to cut his skill off.

 After sneaking through the doors, Maya found herself in a familiar long spacious hall.
 Wide ornate staircases on both sides led to the upper levels.
 Doorways were placed evenly on the ground floor, leading to servant hallways, the kitchens, the dungeons, and many other lower-level places.
 The large doors at the end led into the noble's spacious dining room.
 Unlike the first noble Itsuki had met, this noble was rich, and looking at the paintings and everything else on display was like having how rich he was shoved into your face.